 - Edmonton, Alberta

 How Much: Prices start at US$6.95 for children and US$9.95 for adults.
-Advance online tickets are less expensive than standby tickets.
+Advance online tickets are much less expensive than standby tickets.
 Weekday tickets are less expensive than weekend tickets.
 Children ages 0-3 are FREE.

 How Long: 1-2 hours